dmacias28/ca-act-sat-performance-analysis/README.md

 Based on these averages, there is no subject that can be considered worst-performing, either overall or at worst-performing schools.

-The SAT dataset provided each school's percent of students who met or exceeded the benchmark, through which the state's average percent of students who met or exceeded the benchmark was determined, and are as follows: Evidence-Based Reading & Writing (68%) and Math (46%).
+The SAT dataset provided each school's percent of participants who met or exceeded the benchmark, through which the state's average percent of participants who met or exceeded the benchmark was determined, and are as follows: Evidence-Based Reading & Writing (68%) and Math (46%).
 The worst-performing school's averages are: Evidence-Based Reading & Writing (27%) and Math (7%).

-Based on these averages, Math is the subject that is giving students significant difficulty, both overall and at worst-performing schools.
+Based on these averages, Math is the subject that is giving participants much difficulty, both overall and at worst-performing schools.

 ---

 ## Conclusion

-### Key Takeaways

-The State of California has 52 districts where less than 10% of students met or exceeded the benchmark score for the ACT and/or SAT.
-There is a heavy concentration of these districts in the Los Angeles, Fresno and Riverside counties.

-The ACT does not have a subject that can be considered worst-performing, but the SAT Math section is giving students significant difficulty.

 ### Recommendations

-With 52 worst-performing districts, the State of California has some significant academic improvements to consider.
-To start, focusing on the districts in the top 3 counties with the most amount of worst-performing districts (Los Angeles, Fresno and Riverside), will have the highest impact as they make up 44.23% of the worst-performing districts.
+With 52 worst-performing districts, California has some academic improvements to consider.
+To start, focusing on the districts in the top 3 counties with the most number of worst-performing districts (Los Angeles, Fresno and Riverside), will have the highest impact as they make up 44% of the worst-performing districts.
 These counties/districts will require a higher quality of instruction and delivery style with an emphasis on Math.

 ### Next Steps